andersthemagi/magicalmusings.github.io/_posts/mechanics/2020-10-03-mechanics-ap.md

 ## Ways to Spend AP

 AP can be expended at any point before the DM resolves the outcome of the roll.
-Whenever AP is spent, it is flipped to the opposite pool after the roll has been resolved.
-For example, when a player bolsters their roll using 2 AP, the DM gains 2 AP to use on the following roll.
+Whenever AP is spent, it is first removed from the pool of origin, then added or 'flipped' to the opposite pool after the roll has been resolved.
+For example, when a player bolsters their roll using 2 AP, the DM gains 2 AP to use on any roll *after*.

 - Players and the DM can choose to expend one (1) or more AP to add 1d6 to an attack roll, damage roll, saving throw, or skill check.
   - A creature cannot spend more AP than their proficiency bonus on a single roll.